openalloc/openalloc.github.io/Content/privacy.md

 ## Information we collect

-Your portfolio data is stored exclusively in zip-compressed “.allocatz” (for FlowAllocator) and “.worthz” (for FlowWorth) files you save locally to your device’s file system.
+Your financial data is stored exclusively in zip-compressed “.allocatz” (for FlowAllocator) and “.worthz” (for FlowWorth) files you save locally to your device’s file system.
 The application does not upload this data.
 Nor does the application offer online storage, backup, or syncing with third-party services, including Apple’s iCloud service.

-We collect a limited amount of information that is necessary to manage subscriptions, to improve the app, and to provide support.
+We may collect a limited amount of information that is necessary to improve the app, and to provide support.

-To manage and verify your subscription across multiple devices, we collect your digital purchase receipts from Apple together with a unique device identifier.
-The digital purchase receipts only include information about the type and the time of a purchase.
-We do not see any contact or payment information.
-We also do not have access to your Apple ID.
-In addition to the basic purchase information, we may collect data about redeemed trial and promotional codes.

 To help identify and solve specific problems with our products and services, we occasionally solicit diagnostic reports and other troubleshooting, bug, and crash reports from customers.

 The website may also store basic technical information, such as your IP address, in temporary memory or logs.
-If you decide to contact us through the contact form, we receive an email with the details you provided (your email address, the name and the text).
+If you decide to contact us via email, we receive an email with the details you provided (your email address, the name and the text).

 ## Information usage

 We use the information we collect to operate and improve our apps, website, and customer support.
-For instance, we will respond to the provided email address in the contact form to answer your question or help you fix a problem, but we do not use your email address for marketing purposes or share it with others.
+For instance, we will respond to an email to answer your question or help you fix a problem, but we do not use your email address for marketing purposes or share it with others.

 We may disclose your information in response to subpoenas, court orders, or other legal requirements; to exercise our legal rights or defend against legal claims; to investigate, prevent, or take action regarding illegal activities, suspected fraud or abuse, violations of our policies; or to protect our rights and property.